dtrann/Awesome-CV/README.md

 [**Awesome CV**](https://github.com/posquit0/Awesome-CV) is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.

+## IMPORTANT NOTE
+This work is not mine, I created a fork for future use.
+Expect changes soon

 ## Table of contents